Artist Spotlight: mellowhaunt

-The concept for the album came about when half of Mellowhaunt, Matthew Debeer (keys, production, lyrics), found himself stranded in New York with a broken heart, a slim wallet, and two weeks of empty time to fill.
+The concept for the album came about when half of mellowhaunt, Matthew DeBeer (keys, production, lyrics), found himself stranded in New York with a broken heart, a slim wallet, and two weeks of empty time to fill.
 Feeling lost but inspired by the local music in the city that never sleeps, he wrote the first track on what would become the band’s debut: “Love is a Three-Headed Dog.”

-What DeBeers wrote once he got home from New York was haunting and stylistically experimental.
+What DeBeer wrote once he got home from New York was haunting and stylistically experimental.
 Still, each song was united by the same general theme of isolation — not necessarily loneliness, but the simple act of being alone.

 Hence the images of deserts, lone rangers, outer space, highways, and other motifs that bring to mind long nights of solitude.
 There are even alien noises inserted throughout the record.

-“When I came back from New York, it was probably the loneliest part of my life,” says DeBeers.
+“When I came back from New York, it was probably the loneliest part of my life,” says DeBeer.
 “I had never been heartbroken like that before so I wanted to see what I could make of it.”

 Throughout its nine-or-so tracks, listeners can expect to be brought through “the different stages of heartbreak,” as each of them were written at different points in his separation from his ex.

 “You’ve got the anger, you’ve got the sadness, you’ve got the sassy, and at the end you’ve got acceptance,” he says.
 “I felt a lot of closure when I recorded this album.”